Konodinger/Liquid3D/README.md

 ### Simulation

 The 3D IISPH Simulation can be built using CMake or using Make whichever you prefer.
 The 2D IISPH simulation can only be built using Make.
+Detailled information is available in the `Readme.md` of each simulation folder.

 ### OpenVDB C++ bridge